laboon/ebook/text/41_advanced_unit_testing.md

 public class HorseTest {

-    // Test that a leading a horse to water will return 1
+    // Test that leading a horse to water will return 1
     @Test
     public void testWaterDrinkReturnVal() {
         Horse horse = new Horse();
         // We are making a test double for water
         Water mockWater = Mockito.mock(Water.class);
-        int returnVal = h.leadTo(mockWater);
+        int returnVal = horse.leadTo(mockWater);
         assertEquals(1, returnVal);
     }